 Paramount Plus started out life as CBS All Access.
 A rebranding and redesign in March 2021 gave the streaming service a glow up in multiple ways.
 It not only got a new name and a face lift but also a vote of confidence from its parent company, Paramount (then called ViacomCBS).
+Now, in 2023, the service will get more expensive, as a Paramount Plus price hike is coming once Showtime is added to the premium, ad-free tier.

 Now, Paramount Plus is no longer just a platform housing CBS reruns, classic movies and a couple of originals.
 It’s investing in more content to compete with the likes of Netflix and Disney Plus.
 The service is still just a toddler, though, and has some ways to go before it ascends to that rarified streaming level.